Introduction

 The boss relays tasks to the workers, often with specific guidelines on how they should ask the Management Information Base for data.

-These agents are placed on varying equipment within the networking configuration, where they collect data and transfer it to the SNMP manager.
+Agents collect data from various equipment within the network configuration and transfer it to the SNMP manager.

 1. SNMP Architecture